Traveling and Moving

 4. You need to complete a separate Form EOIR-33/BIA for each of the family members included in your case.
 If your child is under 14 years old, you can sign for your child.
 If your child is 14 years old or older, the child must sign the form.

 5. You will need the government attorney’s address to fill out the last section of Form EOIR-33/BIA.
-You can use this table to look up the address for that government attorney (OPLA) for your immigration court.
+You can find the address of the government attorney (OPLA) for your immigration court on this webpage.
+Choose your state, choose “Office of the Principal Legal Advisor”, and press “Apply” to narrow the search.

 6. After you have filled out and printed Form EOIR-33/BIA, sign it in both required places, next to the arrows.
 Then make 2 extra copies.
 You can mail the original to the BIA.
 The second page of the form has BIA’s address.
 You can use this second page as an envelope, by folding and taping the edges and placing a stamp.